pettitto/TechTest/README.md

   }

 As well as this, I'd consider using puppet to automate the deployment of the crontab contents and potentially the check_diskspace.sh script could be deployed via this method and scheduled (as well as directory/permissions being handled too).

+AMI Has been exported.
+AMI ID: ami-0e84dbfa3515ae899 and is available publicly.
+Username and password to access the host will be e-mailed over as part of my response.